Offenburg to County Of Ross (Ohio)

 There is an interesting side note, recorded by the Ross County Historical Society that relates to Eliza Ann Duay Riehle.
 A few days after receiving the news of her husband Anselum’s drowning, Eliza Ann Riehle was visited by a sick Union Soldier who came to her door.
 He had no money or identification, but she took him in and nursed him.
 A few days later, he became delirious with fever and died unknown.
 Mrs. Riehle and some neighbors buried him at the foot of a large maple tree.
 Today the area around the Riehle home is part of Ohio’s Pike Lake Park.
 After World War II, the Ross County Historical Society erected a stone over the unknown soldiers grave.

 Anselm’s widow, Eliza Ann remarried on January 16, 1867 to Doctor John Green of Bainbridge Ohio.
-Dr Green became the guardian of the six children and applied for an increase in the government pension due them from their father’s civil war service and death.
+Dr. Green became the guardian of the six children and applied for an increase in the government pension due them from their father’s civil war service and death.
+[Editor’s Note: See article written by a descendent of Anselm and Eliza]

 According to Ross County Historical Society documents, Bartholomew had five sons in the Union Army, three of whom were killed during the war.
 Apparently Bartholomew was deeply affected by the Civil war and the loss of his sons.
 Apparently disillusioned, he decided to sell his entire farm and move away from the unpleasant memories.